 In the second reading, Paul reminds us that: “In everything, God works for good with those who love him, who are called according to his purpose.”
 That is, that God is leading us through the storms of life towards our home, and towards his kingdom.
 Carefully, He orders all the events of our lives in order to lead us there.
 This is what we call providence.
 Simply put, that God’s powerful hand is active in all the circumstances of our lives.

 “Everything” is utterly inclusive and comprehensive.
 It has no qualifications or limits.
 Therefore, neither this verse nor its context allows for restrictions or conditions.
 “All things” is inclusive in the fullest possible sense.
-It includes your present trouble, your heavy heart, your poverty, your richness, joblessness, your success and failure, your weakness and strength, as well as your sickness and health.
-Indeed, “everything” and nothing is left out!
+It includes my present trouble, my heavy heart, my poverty, my richness, my joblessness, my success and failure, my weakness and strength, as well as my sickness and good health.
+Indeed, “everything” and nothing excluded!

 Today’s gospel is a continuation of Jesus’ use of parables to teach us about the Kingdom of God.
 Therefore, it is a call to be as wise as Solomon.
 Without wisdom, we can neither understand the parables of Christ, nor seek the kingdom of God.
 Today’s good news is also a call to value what is most precious to us, and for which God has chosen us.

 Today’s parables are intended to instruct us to prefer the kingdom of heaven to this world, and to ensure that nothing prevents us from entering into it.
 Through these parables, Christ reminds us of the excellence and beauty of eternal life.
 The kingdom of God is indeed a treasure hidden from the wise of this world.